nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/dynamicgroup.md

 Since looking up the members of a Dynamic Group can be a very expensive operation, Nautobot caches the results of these lookups in hidden [Static Group](staticgroup.md) collections.
 This greatly speeds up the reverse association of any object to any Dynamic Group(s) to which it may be associated.

 Creating, updating, or deleting a Dynamic Group will automatically refresh the cache with the new membership information for this group.
-Creating, updating, or deleting other objects will **not** automatically refresh the cache; see below for options to trigger a cache refresh.
+Creating, or updating other objects (candidate group members and/or objects that are referenced by a Dynamic Group's filters) will **not** automatically refresh the cache; see below for options to trigger a cache refresh.

+### Working with a given Dynamic Group's Members

-A Dynamic Group object in the ORM exposes two (2) properties for retrieving the members of that group:
+A Dynamic Group object in the ORM exposes two (2) properties for retrieving the full set of members of that group:

-- `members` - The evaluated QuerySet defined by the Dynamic Group and it's potential child groups.
-This will always perform database queries, which may be relatively expensive depending on the complexity of the group(s) definition(s).
+- `members` - QuerySet of member objects, as defined by the Dynamic Group's filter or the combination of its child groups (if any).
+Constructing this QuerySet requires performing multiple database queries, which may be relatively expensive depending on the complexity of the group definition(s).
+Evaluating the constructed queryset may also be expensive if the group definition is complex.
-- `members_cached` - The members of the Static Group serving as a cache for this Dynamic Group.
-This will perform a single efficient database query.
-You can continue to perform `.filter()` and other QuerySet operations but this will incur additional database queries.
+- `members_cached` - QuerySet of member objects (members of the hidden Static Group serving as a cache for this Dynamic Group).
+Because this data is cached, no expensive database queries are required to construct it; evaluating the QuerySet will perform a single efficient database query.

+After retrieving either `members` or `members_cached`, you can of course perform `.filter()` and other QuerySet operations but (as always with QuerySets) this will incur additional database queries to re-evaluate the modified QuerySet.

 Additionally, a Dynamic Group has the following methods for working with group membership and caching:

 - `update_cached_members` - A way of forcing an update to the cached members of a Dynamic Group.
 This will always perform database queries.
 It will also return the updated `members_cached` property.
 - `has_member` - A way of checking if an object is a member of a Dynamic Group.
 The arguments are:
     - `obj` - An instance of an object to check if it is a member of the given group.
-    - `use_cache` - A boolean value to choose whether to use the cached member list (`use_cache=True`) or force reevaluation of the Dynamic Group's members (`use_cache=False`, the default).
+    - `use_cache` - A boolean value to choose whether to use the `members_cached` (`use_cache=True`) or force reevaluation of the Dynamic Group's `members` (`use_cache=False`, the default).
 This is a handy way to have Nautobot perform the ideal membership check.

+### Working with a given Object's containing Dynamic Groups

 A model instance that supports Dynamic Groups will expose the following properties:

-- `dynamic_groups` - A QuerySet of `DynamicGroup` objects; performs the most database queries.
+- `instance.dynamic_groups` - A QuerySet of `DynamicGroup` objects that contain the model instance; potentially quite expensive to derive.
-    - Iterates over and evaluates all Dynamic Groups that are applicable to the instance's content type, resulting in a list of containing Dynamic Groups.
+    - Retrieves all _N_ DynamicGroup records from the database that apply to the instance's content type, and evaluates each one, performing at least _N_ distinct database queries against the model in question to determine which Dynamic Groups apply to the model instance.
-    - A final query (`DynamicGroup.objects.filter(pk__in=dynamic_groups_list)`) is necessary to convert the list to a QuerySet of `DynamicGroup` objects.
-    - Always performs `N+1` queries where `N` is the number of Dynamic Groups that are applicable to the instance's content type.
+    - As described earlier, constructing the `members` query for each relevant DynamicGroup will often incur additional database queries, depending on the complexity of the group's filter definition.
-- `dynamic_groups_cached` - A QuerySet of `DynamicGroup` objects; uses cached member lists.
-Ideal for most use cases.
+- `instance.dynamic_groups_cached` - A QuerySet of `DynamicGroup` objects that contained the model instance as of their last members cache calculation; uses cached member lists.
     - Uses cached member lists for each Dynamic Group that is applicable to the instance's content type.
-    - Ideal for many use cases, performing only `1` query.
+    - Ideal for many use cases, performing only _1_ query to identify the relevant groups.
-- `dynamic_groups_list` - List of membership to `DynamicGroup` objects; performs one less database query than `dynamic_groups` as it doesn't convert the list into a QuerySet.
+- `instance.dynamic_groups_list` - List (rather than QuerySet) of `DynamicGroup` objects that contain the model instance.
-    - Beneficial if you don't need QuerySet instance of `DynamicGroup` objects, but want to use uncached membership lists on a large amount of objects.
-    - Always performs `N` queries where `N` is the number of Dynamic Groups that are applicable to the instance's content type
+    - Performs more or less identically to `instance.dynamic_groups`.
-- `dynamic_groups_list_cached` - List of membership to `DynamicGroup` objects; uses cached member lists.
+- `instance.dynamic_groups_list_cached` - List of `DynamicGroup` objects that contained the model instance as of their last members cache calculation; uses cached member lists.
     - Performs more or less identically to `dynamic_groups_cached`.

 ### Invalidating/Refreshing the Cache